zuozhenggh/learning-library/oci-library/developer-adoption/labs/oci-devops-oke/intro/intro.md

 In this lab, you will:

-* Create OCI DevOps Projects
-* Create Environment
-* Create Artifacts
-* Create Pipelines
+* Provisioning Infrastructure using IaC and OCI Resource Manager
+* Extend a Java Cloud Native Microservice and publish to OCI Container Registry
-* Deploy Application to OKE via DevOps Pipeline
+* Deploy a Java Cloud Native Microservice to OKE Kubernetes cluster via DevOps Pipeline

 ### Prerequisites